Microsoft's $300 million investment not only offers a big cash infusion

 Wedbush Morgan analyst Michael Pachter expects Rockstar to steal thunder from E3 this year by having a Grand Theft Auto 5 blowout the day before the event begins.
 He also reckons the game will launch on October 23.

-"My read on those guys is they like stealing the thunder from everything else.
+"They've outgrown the show.
+I think they're way too cool to go," he said."My read on those guys is they like stealing the thunder from everything else.
 So if I had to bet I'd say you'd get an announcement on GTA 5 the day before E3 starts, that'd be Monday June 4.
 They don't show up and that's all anybody can do is talk about GTA 5 at the show."

 Pachter believes GTA 5 will arrive shortly after BioShock Infinite's mid-October release, suggesting Rockstar "don't care about the 2K game".